magento/pwa-studio/pwa-devdocs/_drafts/project-setup/create-configuration-files/index.md

   JSX allows you to write React components using a syntax structure similar to HTML.

   See [Introducing JSX] for more information.
-* [`transform-class-properties`] - Transforms class properties and lets you use the following syntax:
+* [`proposal-class-properties`] - Transforms class properties and lets you use the following syntax:
   ``` javascript
   class Example {
     anInstanceProperty = 52;
   }
   ```
-* [`transform-object-rest-spread`] - Transforms the rest and spread properties for objects to let you use the following syntax:
+* [`proposal-object-rest-spread`] - Transforms the rest and spread properties for objects to let you use the following syntax:
   ``` javascript
   const config = { ...defaultConfig, ...passedConfig };
   ```